giltayar/blog/posts/using-jsm-esm-in-nodejs-a-practical-guide-part-2.md

 a package, is `src/main.js` (just like in the previous parts of the guide), and is usually defined by the field `main`.

-While you can use `main` to define the entry point, the correct JSM way to define the package entry point is a new field: `exports`.
+While you can use `main` to define the entry point, the correct ESM way to define the package entry point is a new field: `exports`.
 Note that in `exports`, the path MUST start with a "`.`".
 This makes sense, as it is the same path you would use to `import` the file.
 If you're using `main`, you don't need the "`.`", but the exports field mandates it.